omarhatem44/SalesCast-Demand-Forecasting-Platform/README.md

 otherwise it skips straight to keeping the current model.
 This avoids needless retraining and demonstrates conditional orchestration — not a linear script.

+Registration and promotion happen inside `TrainingPipeline`, so a model goes through the same gate whether training was started by this DAG or by hand.
+The DAG's `register_in_mlflow` task reads the result and **fails the run if no registration happened**, rather than reporting success for a step that silently no-opped.

 **Deployment note:** Airflow runs **locally** (Docker Compose) for orchestration and demos; the production instance serves only the API.
 This mirrors real setups where orchestration is separate from the serving layer.

 **Run it:**

 ```bash
 cd airflow
 docker compose build